Curriculum

 Inpatient Palliative Care Service (IPCS)

-The palliative medicine inpatient unit is housed at the Methodist Campus of Mayo Clinic Hospital — Rochester and is a primary service addressing advanced, complex symptom management such as refractory pain, refractory nausea, refractory delirium, and palliative sedation for patients with oncologic diseases.
-The fellow role on this service is supervisory and includes dedicated teaching duties.
+The inpatient palliative care unit is housed at Mayo Clinic Hospital - Rochester, Methodist Campus and is run by the Inpatient Palliative Care Service, a primary team that addresses advanced, complex symptom management needs such as refractory pain and delirium and palliative sedation.
+The fellow role on this service includes dedicated teaching of residents.

 Palliative Medicine Clinic

-The outpatient practice serves patients with the complete spectrum of serious illnesses, including but not limited to:
+The clinic cares for patients across the spectrum of serious illnesses, including but not limited to:

 - Cancer